Springbank Road off-stream reservoir

 The peak flow rate of the Elbow River entering Glenmore Reservoir was approximately 1,240 cubic metres per second during the June 2013 flood.
 City of Calgary officials indicate a flow rate of 180 cubic metres per second can be accommodated along the Elbow River downstream from the Glenmore Reservoir without taking flood precautions, like sandbagging.

 The Springbank Road off-stream reservoir would have storage capacity of 59 million cubic metres.
-This and the McLean Creek dry dam upstream would significantly flows of the Elbow River reduced during a flood.
+This would significantly reduce the flow to the Elbow River during flood conditions.

 Preliminary design work, environmental review and community consultation are underway.